Do you need a roof repair or perhaps a total roof replacement?

 What to look for when you’re searching for a licensed roofing contractor, there are a number of things you should look for – beyond just a basic Google search.

-Ask your friends and family, look at reviews online, and perhaps most importantly, ask your public adjuster.
+Ask your friends and family, look at reviews online, and perhaps most importantly, ask a public adjuster.

 The latter might be the most likely to know a contractor with local experience who has built a long-term relationship with homeowners and others in your community and can provide references, which might be the most aspect of finding a licensed roofing contractor.

-You can find plenty of information online, but nothing compares to a real-life recommendation.
+You can find plenty of information online, but nothing compares to a real-life recommendation or testimonial.

 One of the most important things to look for in a roofing contractor (or any kind of contractor really) is the status of their insurance.